-Right now you probably have a quizical look on your face, afterall, you know what plastic canvas looks like, how can there be different types?
+Right now you probably have a quizzical look on your face, after all, you know what plastic canvas looks like, how can there be different types?
 Well, actually there are three different types, used for three different purposes, and most of the time, people use the wrong one.
-I stitch a lot of things in plastic canvas, and I’ve sold patterns and kits all over the world, however I regularly get asked about the type of plastic canvas.
+I stitch a lot of things in plastic canvas, and I’ve sold patterns and kits all over the world, however, I regularly get asked about the type of plastic canvas.
 In reality, there is only one cross stitch plastic canvas.

-This isn’t due to stupiditiy or anything, but more a case of cheap fakes.
+This isn’t due to stupidity or anything, but more a case of cheap fakes.
 In fact, ever since 1973 when plastic canvas first came to market, people have been ripping it off.
-You see, plastic canvas is super easy to fake and as a result most stores hold ’14 count cross stitch plastic canvas’ which are actually, not cross stitch plastic canvas.
+You see, plastic canvas is super easy to fake and as a result, most stores hold ’14 count cross stitch plastic canvas’ which are actually, not cross stitch plastic canvas.
 Confused?
 Let me explain…

 Needlepoint Plastic Canvas

-In itself, this isn’t massively problematic, however due to the shape of the cut-outs, your cross stitch will have holes in it where the stitches don’t fully meet.
-Instead, you should be looking for actual cross stitch plastic canvas, which is slightly different.
+In itself, this isn’t massively problematic, however, due to the shape of the cut-outs, your cross stitch will have holes in it where the stitches don’t fully meet.
+Instead, you should be looking for an actual cross stitch plastic canvas, which is slightly different.

 Cross Stitch Plastic Canvas